The Voice (American TV series) season 18

 The eighteenth season of the American reality television series The Voice ran from February 24 to May 19, 2020, on NBC.
 Blake Shelton, Kelly Clarkson and John Legend returned as coaches for their eighteenth, fifth, and third season, respectively.
 Nick Jonas joined the panel for his first season as a new coach, replacing Gwen Stefani.
 Meanwhile, Carson Daly returned for his eighteenth season as host.

 This is the third season in The Voice since seasons season 1 and season 3 where the team sizes was not 12, as it was reduced to ten.
 This is also the first season to have five artists compete in the finale, and the first time each coach would guarantee to have at least one artist representing in the finale since season two.
 For the first time since season 2, artists are not awarded any multiplier bonuses for streams or iTunes downloads due to the performances being recorded away from the studios (except for the finals) as a measure against the ongoing COVID-19 pandemic.

 Todd Tilghman was named the winner of the season, marking Blake Shelton's record-extending seventh win as a coach, making him the oldest winner to date in the show's history – following Josh Kaufman in the 6th season.
 For the first time, the first artist in the Blind Auditions went on to win the entire season.

-During the finale, Daly foregoes the announcement of third place but instead proceeding to announce Tilghman winning the season, without revealing the final placements for Thunderstorm Artis or Toneisha Harris.
-However, through The Voice Twitter page, Harris was revealed to finish as runner-up, making her currently the highest-placed African American female singer in Voice history.
+During the finale, Daly forwent the announcement of third place and instead proceeded to announce Tilghman winning the season, without revealing the final placements for Thunderstorm Artis or Toneisha Harris.
+However, through The Voice Twitter page, Harris was revealed to finish as runner-up, which made her the highest-placed African American female singer in Voice history until Alexia Jayy became the winner of season 29.